 In Settings > Discussion there’s an area under Other comment settings where you can close comments on posts after a certain period of time.
 Spammers tend to target older posts, so enabling this feature will definitely help.
 I have mine set to 60, but you can do whatever amount of days is comfortable for you.

-The good thing about this is by implementing a list of common blacklist words it reduces an amazing amount of spam; however be warned!
-The downside is if someone posting a legitimate comment uses one of those words their comment will be immediately deleted, no notification or anything.
+The good thing about this is by implementing a list of common blacklist words it reduces an amazing amount of spam; however, be warned!
+The downside is if someone posting a legitimate comment uses one of those words their comment will be immediately deleted, with no notification or anything.